 - Care techniques that focus on the whole person.

-- How to design spaces that facilitate your residents’ abilities, safety, orientation, and feelings of home and belonging.
+- Guiding principles to design spaces that facilitate your residents’ abilities, safety, orientation, and feelings of home and belonging.

-Here are some of the ideas our participants crafted at the 2014 EFA conference
+Here are some of the ideas our previous participants have crafted

 I hope to see you there!

 Sunday, February 26, 2017